gopika09/Automated_RDS_Backup_Solution_with_AWS_Lambda_CloudWatch_and_SNS/README.md

 To kick things off, we need an AWS RDS instance to serve as the database.
 We'll start by creating an RDS instance running MySQL:

 - **Choose Your Engine**: MySQL is selected as the database engine for our instance.
-- **Set Up the Instance**: During setup, give your instance a unique name like `database-1`, and configure the instance type to `db.t3.micro`, which is ideal for testing and small workloads.
+- **Set Up the Instance**: During setup, give your instance a unique name like `database-1`, and configure the instance type to `db.t3.micro`.
-- **Credentials**: Set the master username to `admin`, and choose a secure password (e.g., `17Saythename`).
+- **Credentials**: Set the master username to `admin`, and choose a secure password (e.g., `17Saythename` in this case).
 - **Security Group**: The default security group is sufficient for now.

-Once the RDS instance is ready, you’ll have a fully functional MySQL database, accessible for all your backup operations!
+Once the RDS instance is ready, you’ll have a fully functional MySQL database, accessible for all your backup operations

 ### 2) Creating the SNS Topic for Notifications